asif2042/Inventory_and_Billing_System-Java_Swing/README.md

 Administrator Tools: Special features are available for administrators to oversee sales, manage staff accounts, and get insights into best-selling products.

 Setup:

-Clone the Repository
+Clone the Repository:
-bash
-Copy code
 git clone [Your Repository Link]

-Navigate to the MelodyMart directory bash
+Navigate to the MelodyMart directory
-Copy code
+bash:
 cd MelodyMart
-Compile and Run
+Compile and Run:
-css
-Copy code

 javac MainApp.java
 java MainApp

 Contributions:
 Your ideas can make MelodyMart even better!
 Feel free to fork this repository, make your changes, and submit a pull request.
 All contributions are appreciated.